-Super Silver Haze is almost a pure sativa (just 10% indica) with a THC content of up to 18%.
-Super Silver Haze was created in Amsterdam during the mid-1990s, a genetic cross of Haze, Northern Lights, and Skunk.
-It is a strain known for providing a cerebral buzz that lasts a long time, and you should also benefit from an exhilarating, euphoric high.
+Super Silver Haze is almost pure sativa (just 10% indica) with a THC content of up to 18%.
+Super Silver Haze was created in Amsterdam during the mid-1990s.
+It is a genetic cross of Haze, Northern Lights, and Skunk.
+It is a strain known for providing a cerebral buzz that lasts a long time.
+You should also benefit from an exhilarating, euphoric high.

 The remarkable Haze lineage began with a hybrid of a Mexican landrace sativa and a Colombian landrace.
 The following year, the brothers selected the best females from the hybrid and crossed them with a Southern Indian landrace.
-Finally, this new strain was crossed with a Thai landrace!
-Purple Haze became the best strain on the market in the 1970s, but was also exceedingly expensive.
+Finally, they crossed it with a Thai landrace!
+Purple Haze became the best strain on the market in the 1970s but was also exceedingly expensive.

-The main issue with Haze is the fact that it is 100% sativa, which makes it hard to grow indoors.
-As a result, breeders began crossing it with indica strains to ensure it was possible to grow inside, away from prying eyes.
-Eventually, in the 1990s, Neville Schoenmakers recovered seeds from a pure Haze and selected two male plants (A and C), and a female plant which he called B.
+The main issue with Haze is its 100% sativa genetic makeup, which makes it hard to grow indoors.
+As a result, breeders began crossing it with indica strains to ensure it was possible to cultivate inside, privately.
+Eventually, in the 1990s, Neville Schoenmakers recovered seeds from a pure Haze.
+He selected two male plants (A and C) and a female plant, which he called B.

-As the owner of The Seed Bank, Neville began experimenting with new strains and his company, later known as Sensi Seeds Bank, became famous for creating a myriad of Haze strains that have been crossed with indicas.
+As the owner of The Seed Bank, Neville began experimenting with new strains.
+His company, later known as Sensi Seeds Bank, became famous for creating a myriad of Haze strains that were crossed with indicas.
 Super Silver Haze has become one of the most popular of all.

-Today, this strain is used to treat a variety of mental health issues including anxiety, depression, and PTSD.
+Today, this strain is used to treat a variety of mental health issues, including anxiety, depression, and PTSD.
 It could also alleviate the pain of conditions such as muscle spasms and chronic back pain.
-In this step-by-step growing guide, we provide you with eight important tips to help you grow high-quality Super Silver Haze.
+In this step-by-step growing guide, we provide you with eight essential tips to help you grow high-quality Super Silver Haze.

 1 – Use SCROG (Screen of Green) to ‘train’ your Super Silver Haze

-Although the image of asking your marijuana plants to ‘sit’ or ‘lie down’ provokes mirth (and a little concern), ‘training’ your plants actually involves bending, or even cracking, parts of the plant to improve yield size and quality of weed.
-There are several training techniques, but the Screen of Green (SCROG) method is one of the best around for Super Silver Haze.
+The image of asking your marijuana plants to ‘sit’ or ‘lie down’ provokes mirth (and a little concern).
+However, ‘training’ your plants involves bending, or even cracking, parts of the plant.
+The process can help improve yield size and quality of weed.
+The Screen of Green (SCROG) method is one of the best training techniques around for Super Silver Haze.